 How to Tell a Story That Actually Keeps People Hooked

-TL;DR: Great stories follow the Story Stack: Setup, Stakes, Struggle, Shift, So-What.
+Great stories follow the Story Stack: Setup, Stakes, Struggle, Shift, So-What.
 The most common mistake is front-loading context before establishing what's at risk.
 Start at the interesting part — your audience will catch up.

 Think of the last time you couldn't stop listening to someone.
 They weren't presenting data or running through bullet points.
 They were telling a story — and something in your brain locked on and wouldn't let go.